Digitizing the referral of pregnant women in Kenya

 Development and prototyping

 To define and test the concept, several iterations of a Service Blueprint were developed as a key method to give shape to the idea.
-To test the service design, it was necessary to prototype it and assess it with real user.
 Since we had stayed in Kenya only during the research phase, one of the biggest challenges for the project’s development phase was that the team was in a different geographical location than the end users.
-The team therefore resorted to a plethora of different instruments to test the ideas and get feedback, which included the use of animated videos, surveys, interviews of both end users and experts, and online forum discussions – in these efforts I was, however, only marginally involved, instead being solely responsible for the development of a functional prototype.
+The team therefore resorted to a plethora of different instruments to test the ideas and get feedback, which included the use of animated videos, surveys, interviews of both end users and experts, and online forum discussions.
+The Service Blueprint also formed as a contractual document between the different workstreams so that I, being solely responsible for the development of a functional prototype, collaborated with the team on the Blueprint and test planning though I did not participate in the tests themselves.